eagronin/university-towns-analyze/README.md

 ## Results

 The resulting tuple is (True, 0.0031, 'university town'), which means that the null hypotheses (the two groups are the same) is rejected with the p-value of 0.0031.
-It further suggests that university towns experienced smaller housing price declines during the recession of 2008-2009 compared to non-university towns.
+This result implies that university towns experienced smaller housing price declines during the recession of 2008-2009 compared to non-university towns.